Zellic/solidity-parser/docs/source/getstarted/quickstart.rst

 Quick Start
 ===========

 Welcome to the SOLP docs!
-This guide will give you a rundown of how to load, parse, analyse and manipulate your Solidity code using SOLP.
+This guide will give you a rundown of how to load, parse, analyze, and manipulate your Solidity code using SOLP.

-Before starting, make you've installed the SOLP library by following :doc:`clients`.
+Before starting, make sure you've installed the SOLP library by following :doc:`clients`.

 Toy Project
 -----------